wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       The branch of physics which studies and describes the motion of relatively large, relatively slow objects.
 See `Classical Mechanics <https://en.wikipedia.org/wiki/Classical_mechanics>`__ on Wikipedia for more info.

    COTS
-      Commercial off the shelf, a standard (i.e. not custom order) part commonly available from a vendor to all teams for purchase.
+      Commercial off the shelf - a standard (i.e. not custom order) part commonly available from a vendor to all teams for purchase.

    composition
       A formal software term for building (or "composing") software entities out of smaller component entities.
 See `object composition <https://en.wikipedia.org/wiki/Object_composition>`__ on Wikipedia for more info.